 Maybe you’re house-sitting for a friend and need to make a quick run to the grocery store.
-Maybe you’ve recently hired a new nanny and he doesn’t have a car of his own.
+Maybe you’ve recently hired a new nanny and they don't have a car of their own.

 If your policy includes permissive use, any infrequent driver (i.e., drives the vehicle less than 12 times a year) is able to drive your vehicle.
 In the event the permissive driver causes damage that exceeds the policy limits of your vehicle, their personal coverage can act as secondary coverage.
-Let’s say your friend was driving a car and they got into an at-fault accident with property damages of $10,000.
+Let’s say your friend was driving and they were involved in an at-fault car accident with property damages of $10,000.
 If your policy limits maxed out at $5,000, your friend’s insurance could cover the remaining $5,000.

-*Not every policy has a permissive use claim.
-Check your policy details prior to letting an unlisted driver borrow your vehicle.
+*Not every car insurance policy accommodates permissive use claims.
+Check your auto insurance coverage prior to letting an unlisted driver borrow your vehicle.

 Types of auto insurance policies and coverage options

-Remember when we said, “in most cases, car insurance follows the car”?
+In most cases, car insurance covers the vehicle.
 Let’s discuss the specific policies that can determine exactly what — and who — insurance covers.

-Named policy: A named policy covers only those specifically listed on the policy.
-Meaning, for anyone to use your vehicle and have coverage in the event of an accident, they need to be explicitly listed on the policy.
+- Named driver policy: A named driver car insurance policy covers only those specifically listed on the policy.
+For a driver to use your vehicle and have coverage in the event of a collision, they would need to be listed on the policy.

-Liability: Liability insurance is primarily for at-fault accidents.
-It pays for the physical damages done to other drivers (bodily injury) and their vehicles (property damage) in an at-fault accident.
+- Liability: Liability insurance is primarily for at-fault accidents.
+Bodily injury liability coverage pays for the physical damages done to other drivers (bodily injury) and their vehicles (property damage) in an at-fault accident.

-Comprehensive and collision: Also sometimes referred to as “full” coverage, comprehensive and collision insurance coverages insure your car against physical damage.
-Whether that damage occurs as a result of colliding with an animal or a stationary object, this type of insurance is specifically for your vehicle.
+- Comprehensive and collision: Sometimes referred to as “full” coverage, comprehensive and collision insurance coverages insure your car against physical damage.
+Whether that damage occurs as a result of colliding with an animal or a stationary object, comprehensive and collision coverage is specifically for your vehicle.
 Most policies involving comprehensive and collision require family members to be listed on the policy, particularly if they reside together and share a vehicle.

 Adding a young driver to your policy

-If you have a teenage driver in your house, they might drive your — or the family's — car.
+If you have a teenage driver in your household, they might drive the family car.
 If your young driver is involved in an at-fault accident, your insurance will pay for the damages.
-While it might seem risky, it’s better to have your teen on your policy, as opposed to having them get their own policy or allowing them to drive with no insurance at all.
-Add your teen to your policy as a named driver and be sure to ask about discounts.
+While it might seem risky, it’s better to have your teen on your policy, as opposed to having them get their own policy or allowing them to drive without an auto insurance policy.
+Add your teenage child to your auto policy as a named driver and be sure to ask your insurance company about discounts.

 If your kids are too young to drive and rely on a nanny to get them around, consider a non-owners insurance policy.
 Non-owner policies are created specifically for people who don’t own the car they drive, offering extra liability insurance, so your insurance isn’t forced to cover everything.

-With the correct car insurance coverage, you can drive with peace of mind.
+Find the correct car insurance coverage so you can drive with peace of mind.